Navigation

 Brendan Joel Kelley

-A few steps away, Garden + Grain (located in the Gaylord Rockies Resort) offered up cured morsels of halibut with farmers cheese, fish sauce, and caramel, and surprisingly the freshness of the still-gelatinous-looking fish stood out among the other competing flavors.
+A few steps away, Garden + Grain (located in the Gaylord Rockies Resort) offered up cured morsels of halibut with farmers cheese, fish sauce and caramel, with the freshness of the still-gelatinous-looking fish standing out among the other competing flavors.

-Stout Street Social jumped in the halibut game as well — it's in season currently — with a miso butter baked halibut with frisée tossed in a yuzu vinaigrette with umami cucumber pico.
-Blue Island Oyster Bar and Seafood, meanwhile, threw down with a halibut aguachile al pastor, with smoked chile, achiote, pineapple, avocado, cilantro, shaved red onion, and citrus on a miniature tostada.
+Stout Street Social also jumped in the halibut game — it's in season currently — with a miso butter baked halibut with frisée tossed in a yuzu vinaigrette with umami cucumber pico.
+Blue Island Oyster Bar and Seafood, meanwhile, threw down with a halibut aguachile al pastor, with smoked chile, achiote, pineapple, avocado, cilantro, shaved red onion and citrus on a miniature tostada.

 Enough about the halibut?
 I could eat it daily, but I hear you, and my dining partner felt the same.
 We stopped at Mizuna's booth for its Hokkaido mousse crisp, featuring Hokkaido scallop mousse on a cool ranch rice crisp with oscietra caviar and chives sprinkled on top.